Urigo/angular-meteor/README.md

 typings install registry:env/meteor --ambient
 ````

+For more information on Meteor typings, please read [here](https://github.com/meteor-typings/meteor).

-Please note that you don't need to worry about Angular 2's typings and typings of the related packages!
+Please note that you don't need to worry about Angular 2's typings and typings of the related NPMs!
 TypeScript finds and checkes them in NPMs automatically.

 ## Common Issues and Troubleshoot